REMINDER: The #1 thing you can do to support the site is share the articles!

 "Don't test me, 'copter.
 I'm not in the moooooood."

 The pilot managed to stumble out of the ruined helicopter just before it exploded.
 (Yeah, the cow wrecked the vehicle so hard that it actually exploded, which lends credence to our "Hulk smash" theory).
 Meanwhile, the unharmed cow walked away as the fireball erupted behind it, presumably in slow motion while wearing bovine-sized sunglasses.

 Snake Burns Down The House Of The Woman Who Attacked It

 Anyone who's spent time online knows that the internet's go-to response for creepy critters is, "Kill it with fire!"
 Occasionally this bleeds out to real life, which is when everyone involved will notice that this is an awful idea.

 In 2013, an unnamed lady in Bowie County, Texas was cleaning her yard and saw a snake just chilling out in her yard.
 This is an unpleasant scenario, but not an uncommon one, which is why there are many different non-lethal ways to deal with it.
 Instead, the lady chose to kill the snake with -- everyone together now -- fire.
 She doused the unwelcome serpent with gasoline and threw a match.
-While we at the Modern Rogue can hardly claim to be herpetological experts, even we could have told the lady that this is an awful idea, because in general, animals don’t appreciate being lit on fire.
-The snake immediately bolted toward the nearest thing that didn’t look like it was actively ablaze, which happened to be a brush pile.
+While we at the Modern Rogue can hardly claim to be herpetological experts, even we could have told the lady that this was an awful idea, because in general, animals don't appreciate being lit on fire.
+The snake immediately bolted toward the nearest thing that didn't look like it was actively ablaze, which happened to be a brush pile.